Mamundeeswari/Mamundeeswari/README.md

 - 👋 Hi, I’m @Mamundeeswari
 - 👀 I’m interested in SOFTWARE development
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning React Js and Next Js.
 - 💞️ I’m looking to collaborate with others to learn.
 - 📫 How to reach me email: mamundeeswariganesan@gmail.com